MichaelMarboe/HaikuGenerator/README.md

 The Winter Haiku Generator generates a random haiku poem with correct language syntax, adhering to the very simple rules of the Japanese haiku poem.
 [You can demo it here (not optimized for mobile/very small screens).](https://michaelmarboe.github.io/HaikuGenerator/)

 ## The haiku
-The haiku is a 3 line poem - no longer, no shorter.
+The haiku is a 3 line poem.
 They are best known for their strict structure and their ability to paint vivid pictures with very few words.
 The 1st and 3rd has exactly 5 syllables of words, and the 2nd line has exactly 7 syllables of words.

-## Why
-I wrote it because I also do creative writing and I thought it'd be useful to have a generator that might be able to inspire novel and creative new ways to combine different types of words.
-In a way, the generator was conceived of as a way to combat writer's block but also just to practice advanced JavaScript.

 ## Aim
 Generating syntactically correct sentences randomly is far more difficult than it seems - language is messy, exceptions to grammatical rules are plentiful and coding these rules are quite challenging.
 The general aim was to invent a way to do it reliably and in such a way that new words and themes could easily be added.